מְע֥וֹ/הִי

 State c — Construct — The noun is bound to the following word

-Rendering RationaleThe noun derives from the root מ־ע־ה, referring to the inner organs or bowels.
-The form is masculine plural in construct with a 3rd person masculine singular suffix ("of him"), thus "his inward parts," preserving both the plural sense and the possessive suffix.
+Rendering RationaleThe noun derives from the root denoting internal organs or inward parts.
+The masculine plural construct with a 3rd masculine singular suffix requires a possessive rendering, hence "his innards," preserving both plurality and possession.